TheAlaskanPhysicist/RPI-Coursework-Notes/README.md

 - Fall-2029
 - Spring-2030

-Each folder contains notes organized by class ocde, and may include an index or internal README.
+Each folder contains notes organized by class code, and may include an index or internal README.

 ## License
 All notes are licensed under [CC BY-NC-SA 4.0](LICENSE).
 You may share or adapt them with attribution.